The warcraft story in just 434 events > 44 statements > 6 summaries

 - Arthas and Kel'Thuzad went to the Alterac Mountains to destroy encampments of Blackrock clan orcs who had taken control of a demon gate, which the lich would use to speak to the demon lord Archimonde.

 - The Scourge destroyed the orcs, and after Kel'Thuzad received orders from Archimonde, they set out for the powerful seat of the world's mages, the city of Dalaran.

 - When the Scourge arrived at Dalaran's doors, Jaina and Antonidas realized that the prophet (Medivh) had been right.
-Antonidas encouraged Jaina to take as many survivors of Lordaeron she could find and sail west for Kalimdor.
-Jaina decided to follow his words, and made preparations.
+Antonidas encouraged Jaina to take as many survivors of Lordaeron as she could find and sail west for Kalimdor.
+Jaina decided to follow his words and made preparations.

 - In Dalaran, Archimonde instructed Arthas and Kel'Thuzad to acquire the spellbook of Medivh, which would allow Kel'Thuzad to summon Archimonde into Azeroth.